If I sign up to run a Flint camp, what’s my monetary investment?

 What are the requirements to be a camp director?

-The ideal Flint STEP Camp director is a certified teacher or someone with at least some teaching experience.
+The ideal Flint STEM Camp director is a certified teacher or someone with at least some teaching experience.
 You don’t need to be a STEM teacher, but the best camp directors are passionate about science, technology, engineering and math.
-One of the first steps on your dashboard’s checklist is a background check where you will be asked to provide your qualifications.
-We assess teacher qualifications and background check results to ensure that our campers have a great educational experience and are in a safe environment.
+One of the steps on your dashboard’s checklist is a background check where you will be asked to provide your qualifications.
+We assess teacher qualifications and background check results to make sure that our campers have a great educational experience and are in a safe environment.

-What age groups attend morning vs afternoon sessions?
+What age groups attend morning versus afternoon sessions?

 Can I choose any dates for my camp?